Codeinwp/visualizer/readme.md

 ## Description ##

-<a href="http://themeisle.com/plugins/visualizer-charts-and-graphs-lite/" rel="nofollow">Visualizer: Tables and Charts Manager for WordPress (Lite) plugin</a> is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts & tables into your WordPress posts and pages.
+<a href="https://themeisle.com/plugins/visualizer-charts-and-graphs/" rel="nofollow">Visualizer: Tables and Charts Manager for WordPress plugin</a> is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts & tables into your WordPress posts and pages.

 The plugin uses Google Visualization API and DataTables.net to add responsive & animated charts/diagrams, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases.
 Is the best Excel to WordPress solution who let's you insert charts to your wp site using a simple chart builder.